2022-2023 Graduate Catalog Communication Sciences and Disorders

 Admissions Information

 In addition to the requirements of the Graduate School, the degree students must meet all the academic requirements and clinical practicum requirements for the Certificate of Clinical Competence of the American Speech-LanguageHearing Association.
-Copies of requirements for both Illinois and national certification are available in the departmental office.
+Copies of requirements for both Illinois and national certification can be found online.
 The graduate programs are accredited by the Council on Academic Accreditation.

 Students must maintain a cumulative grade point average of 3.00 in major courses and overall to retain their degree status and to be eligible for department clinicals.
 Enrollment by graduate students in the department's clinicals requires degree status.
 In all instances, permission of the Clinic Director is needed for practicum enrollment, and enrollments may be restricted.
 External graduate clinicals may require special coursework and will require a student to provide transportation to external settings arranged by the department.

-A candidate for the master's degree must spend at least one full term in residence in order to qualify for the degree.
-A full term is interpreted as one semester with a class load of eight or more hours, or a summer session with a class load of six or more hours.
+A candidate for the master's degree must complete two external placements in order to qualify for the degree.
 A degree student in the Doctor of Audiology program must spend one year in residency in order to qualify for the degree.
-A year in residence is interpreted as three consecutive semesters with a class load of six or more hours for each semester.
+A year in residence is interpreted as three consecutive semesters of enrollment in CSD 598.90 for one credit hour each semester.

 Speech-Language Pathology Program